 Another recent, unregulated unsecured credit program to be wary of is ‘salary advance schemes’.
 Schemes where companies sell their services as a way to get access to your salary earlier, but this is hotly contested.
 It isn’t completely clear if the money given to the borrower is from the employer or the scheme provider.
 Either way, nothing here has been properly regulated by the FCA, nor has it been recorded by HMRC, so it’s best to avoid these unregulated bodies.

 Although newer arrivals to the unsecured credit market may seem convenient, we still need to remain very careful.
 This is especially important in the current climate where Buy Now Pay Later schemes are taking advantage of the huge uptick in online shopping during the pandemic.

 At Salad Money, we believe in ethical, affordable lending.
-We’re completely regulated by the FCA and our goal is to give small, fair loans to NHS and public sector employees.
+We’re completely regulated by the FCA and our goal is to give small, fair loans to key workers.
 If we sound like what you need, contact us today.